sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* TODO explain what it does.
 TODO make readme, logo, etc.

 TODO remove extraneous favicon.ico check from TSFEM.
 Its use is being deprecated.
+TODO remove focus lexical selectors when the language doesn't support it?
+It's wasted space...
+TODO bypass 1010401 (mismatch domain name in Monitor).
+See support request keywords: button error.
+	* To test: Augment the request to send "failure".

 * **Added:**
 	* A brand new extension, called Cord!